cblanken/cblanken.github.io/content/Janken.md

 +++
 title = "HTB Apocalypse 2023 - Janken"
 date = "2023-03-25"
-description = "Writeup of a solution for the Janken challenge from the HTB Apocalypse 2023 CTF"
+description = "Writeup for the Janken challenge from the HTB Apocalypse 2023 CTF"

 [extra]
 show_only_description = true